Paresh-Galrani/apps/README.md

 Generate dist using **ng build --output-path docs --base-href /apps/**

 #### Step 2: Change files
 Change the files generated in docs folder.
-Change base in index.html and make it /apps/ Create a 404.html and copy the content of index.html
+Change base in index.html and make it /apps/ .
+Create a 404.html and copy the content of index.html

 #### Step 3: Push the builds
-Push the files using **gh-pages -d docs**
+Push the files using **gh-pages -d docs**.
+Add the previous command in deploy script and run **npm run deploy**